 The service responds with the following:

-object contains the true random
+The random object contains the true random

-strings (in the data
+strings (in the data array) produced, as well

 as the completion time.

-The remaining fields in the result
+The remaining fields in the result object indicate

 how many true random bits were used to satisfy the request as